Mastering Infrastructure CVs

 How to Highlight Project Delivery, Safety, and Technical Depth

-When it comes to applying for roles in infrastructure, engineering, or construction, your CV isn’t just a list of jobs; it’s your professional story.
+When it comes to applying for roles in infrastructure and engineering, your CV isn’t just a list of jobs; it’s your professional story.
 It’s the first impression a recruiter or hiring manager gets, and in such a competitive industry, standing out is essential.

 But here’s the challenge: how do you go beyond a simple description of your responsibilities and instead demonstrate your real impact?
 More importantly, how do you showcase the three pillars every employer in this sector is looking for: project delivery, safety, and technical depth?